-- The "Board (supervisory)" are the Chairman and all NEDs; "Board (management)" (meaning the CEO and Executive Directors) have been merged with "other senior management" and "other identified staff" are the certified persons. - Fixed remuneration is pay, pension and other benefits.

-- Variable renumeration is cash bonuses. - Severance payments are not included and are disclosed separately below. - All amounts are paid in GB£ and a simple translation to US\$ using 31DEC21 rate has been made.
+- The "Board (supervisory)" are the Chairman and all NEDs; "Board (management)" (meaning the CEO) has been merged with "other senior management", and "other identified staff" are the certified persons. - Fixed remuneration is pay, pension and other benefits. - Variable renumeration is cash bonuses. - Severance payments are not included and are disclosed separately below. - All amounts are paid in GB£ and translated to US\$ using 31st December 2022 spot rate.

-From the table above the ratio of fixed to variable remuneration for SMCR staff is 22:3 (88% fixed versus 12% variable)
+From the table above, the ratio of fixed to variable remuneration for SMCR staff is 9:1 (90% fixed versus 10% variable)

-No guaranteed variable remuneration rewards were made in 2021.
+No guaranteed variable remuneration rewards were made in 2022.

-Two severance payments were awarded and paid in 2021, the total amount paid was less than 3% of Personnel Expenses from the Statement of Comprehensive Income in the ARA.
+In lieu of table UK REM2, 2 severance payments were awarded and paid in 2022, the total amount paid was less than 0.4% of Personnel Expenses from the Statement of Comprehensive Income in the ARA.

-No deferred payments were made in 2021.
+No deferred payments were made in 2022 so table UK REM3 is nil.

-No person was paid more than EU€ 1,000 k in 2021.
+No person was paid more than EU€ 1m in 2022 so table UK REM4 is nil.

-Additional information on remuneration for Senior Managers and all personnel is on page 46 of the ARA.
+Additional information on remuneration for Senior Managers and all personnel is presented in note 7 on page 48 of the ARA.